Welcome to Mrs. Dos's Class!!

 Fifth Grade - - Where You'll Watch Your Child Grow!

 It is our pleasure to WELCOME your family to our Freedom Park School 5th grade team.
 We are very excited to have the opportunity to work with you and your child this year.
-This year your child will have three teachers: Mrs. Dos will teach science and social studies; Mrs. Owens will teach math; and Ms Reed will teach English Language Arts.
-It is our sincere hope that your child will experience many positive, interesting, and rewarding school days.
-Our primary goal is to provide the best learning environment for all students.
+This year your child will have three F2F teachers: Mrs. Dos will teach science and social studies; Mrs. Owens will teach math; and Ms. Reed will teach English Language Arts.
+Mrs. Lawler will teach all subjects to our virtual online students.
+It is our sincere hope that your child will experience many positive, interesting, and rewarding school days this year.
+Our primary goal is to provide the best and safest learning environment for all students.

 You will be amazed at just how much your child will grow this year.
 Most likely, your child has had the seeds of reading, writing, and math planted, and during fifth grade, those seeds will grow and blossom, making your child an accomplished reader, writer, science, social studies, and math student.
 You will see changes in your child’s thinking, as he/she becomes more familiar with abstract concepts and symbols.
 The change will be dramatic – just compare a tiny seed with a full-grown sunflower!
 That’s the kind of growth you’ll see this year!
 You will be amazed at just how much your child will grow this year!

-Another way to stay involved is to check your child's “MOOSE” notebook EVERY evening.
+Another way to stay involved is to check your child's “MOOSE” notebook.
+EVERY evening.
 You'll usually find it packed with schoolwork and homework, projects, flyers, notices from the office, as well as notes from us.
 As daunting as it might be, try and sort through them and read each one; they often contain important information and reminders.
-Please make sure all homework is placed back in the homework folder each night to ensure it is returned to school on time.
-Homework will NOT be accepted otherwise.
-Please check and SIGN your child’s agenda each night, and make sure that it is returned to school the next day.
+Unless the work is submitted online, please make sure all homework is placed back in the homework folder each night to ensure it is returned to school on time.
+Please check and SIGN your child’s agenda each night, and make sure that it is returned in the MOOSE notebook to school the next day.
+Virtual online students will not have MOOSE Notebooks unless they return to the school face to face.

 Below you will find some general information about our 5th grade team.
 Individual teachers may provide additional information.

 Student Pick-Up: To help keep things growing "weed-free", it helps to remember our procedures.
-If you are picking your child up from school, or someone else is, please send us a signed and dated note with your child's full name on it.
-If your child will be riding a different bus than usual, a note each time is needed.
+If your child’s transportation procedures change, have absences or tardies, or other concerns, please send us a signed and dated note with your child's full name on it.
 If you are picking your child up early remember to go to the office and sign him/her out and the office staff will call for your child in the classroom.
-This will truly be appreciated!
+These procedures will truly be appreciated!

-Instructional Philosophy: Our instruction includes a performance-based, student-led, small group environment filled with engaging differentiated activities/projects.
+Instructional Philosophy: Normally our instruction includes a performance-based, student-led, small group environment filled with engaging differentiated activities/projects.
+This year, due to social distancing, we will participate in more whole group and individual engaging activities/projects.
 We will use as many researched-based strategies as possible to ensure the success of students.
 We have very high expectations for all students and encourage them to surpass their own expectations of becoming independent learners.

 Major Course Goals: The Georgia Standards of Excellence will be used to facilitate instruction and learning in selected ELA, mathematics, science/health, and social studies topics.
 Once skills in these topics are mastered, students should gain an ability to use reasoning and thinking skills to better learn and understand other curriculum requirements that supports their academic success.